logancyang/obsidian-copilot/README.md

 In the new release v2.7.0, we will migrate off of PouchDB to Orama.
 This will require you to re-index your vault.
 With the new Orama db, you can find your index file at `.obsidian/copilot-index-<hash>.json`.

 ## 🤖 v2.7.0 Copilot Plus (alpha) demo video - AI Agent for Obsidian! 🚀

+Copilot Plus is a brand new mode that brings powerful agentic capabilities to Obsidian.
+Think of it as Cursor inside Obsidian but optimized for PKM use cases instead of coding.
+It is still in limited alpha and only available to alpha testers.
+If you are interested in joining the alpha, please consider sponsoring the project on Github (please have your email info in your github profile or I won't be able to reach you) or buy me coffees!

+Check out the demo video below for the first sneak peak of what Copilot Plus can do.
+It is under active development so expect more features to come very soon!

 <a href="https://youtu.be/WxcBEXkQoSE?si=Y5HnJgt-Ii_ZxLDl" target="_blank"><img src="./images/thumbnail-copilot-plus.png" width="700" /></a>